K2/matrix.svg/README.md

 ![Matrix rain preview](assets/matrix-preview.svg)

 ## Requirements
-- Python 3.14 or newer (for future-proof template literal support)
+- Python 3.12 or newer
 - No third-party dependencies; the script uses the standard library only

 ## Quick Start